Audi A5 Convertible (2017 - ) review

 Ride and handling

 Perhaps the greatest achievement of the latest A5 is its ability to isolate occupants from the dreaded collywobbles that blight most four-seat convertibles.
-For a drop-head, it feels remarkably shake free, dealing with lumps and bumps in assured fashion.
-You still get the occasional clue, via some rear view mirror vibrations, and the odd wobble through the steering column, but for the most part, the windscreen A-pillars, seat frames and side windows remain remarkably resistant to tremors.
+For a drop-head, it feels remarkably shake-free, dealing with lumps and bumps in assured fashion.
+You still get the occasional clue, via some vibrations in the rear view mirror, and the odd wobble through the steering column, but for the most part, the windscreen A-pillars, seat frames and side windows remain remarkably resistant to tremors.

-This body integrity is supplemented by smoothly measure suspension that allows the A5’s body to breathe vertically and float along fast flowing roads with great poise.
-Roof down, with the wind deflector in place, front passenger hair-dos will remain unmolested, but a fair bit of buffeting can be heard swirling around the back of the cabin at 70mph, so you’ll need to raise your voice to the levels you normally reserve for your Grandad to communicate clearly with your front seat partner.
-If you want to take the kids along, you’ll need to remove the wind deflector, and this dramatically raises the wind buffeting factor.
+This body integrity is supplemented by smoothly measured suspension that allows the A5’s body to breathe vertically and float along fast flowing roads with great poise.
+However, there's no doubt that cars with the lower S line suspension do have a firmer feel, transmitting more of the lumps and bumps to the car's occupants.
+Roof down, with the wind deflector in place, front passenger hair-dos will remain unmolested, but a fair bit of buffeting can be heard swirling around the back of the cabin at 70mph, so you’ll need to raise your voice to the levels you normally reserve for your Grandad to communicate clearly with your front-seat partner.
+If you want to take the kids along, you’ll need to remove the wind deflector, and this dramatically increases the buffeting.
 It’ll be bearable if you’re just popping into town, but if you’re venturing further afield, you’ll definitely need to pop the roof up.

 Although Cabriolet drivers aren’t naturally drawn to diesel power, they may change their point of view when they realise the 2.0-litre diesel, fitted with the seven-speed twin-clutch transmission, emits just 118g/km and returns 52mpg, meaning very palatable bills for fuel and tax.
 Choose the more powerful 215bhp 3.0-litre V6 diesel and your taxation implications only rise by a couple of percentage points.
 The petrol engines look quite tardy compared to diesel, however.
 Automatic four-wheel-drive versions of the 248bhp 2.0 TFSI return just 37.4mpg.
 The S5 will be worse again, and if you’re inclined to a heavy right foot, you’ll be lucky to see 20mpg.
 You can spec a predictive efficiency assistance system that evaluates GPS information and helps to save fuel by giving specific driving instructions.
 While servicing and other running costs such as insurance premiums will be on par with premium rivals, A5 Cabriolets have traditionally strong residual values, so you should get back a good chunk of what you initially invested when the time comes to sell.